andyjakubowski/kingly-site/src/v1/tutorials/real-world-home.md

 |FETCH_GLOBAL_FEED|fetches a paged list of articles and tags or issues an error|page (limited to 10 items)|

 ### Command handling
-The command `FETCH_GLOBAL_FEED` fetches a list of articles and tags from the API end point and reports possible errors.
-The command needs a page parameter to run, as it will fetch only a limited portion of the articles and tags available at the end point.
+The command `FETCH_GLOBAL_FEED` fetches a list of articles and tags from the API endpoint and reports possible errors.
+The command needs a page parameter to run, as it will fetch only a limited portion of the articles and tags available at the endpoint.
 Commands receive three parameters:

 - `dispatch`: this is the event bus converted to an event emitter connected to the Kingly machine
 - `params`: this is the parameters necessary to execute the command